 Current students, for example, can choose from:

-- clinics focused on criminal defense, immigration and community economic development;
+- clinics focused on criminal defense, immigration, veterans disability benefits and transactional work for start-up businesses;

 - RWU Law’s unique Pro Bono Collaborative, which partners with major law firms and community based organizations to provide legal representation to underserved communities; and